dustinpfister/test_threejs/views/json/vertcolor-trees/README.md

 * vertex color attribute
 * all triangles must form solid shapes
 * must have a normal attribute, and must look okay with THREE.FrontSide material option

+## colormorph

+For this collection of modules I am using color morph attributes along with position as well.
+On top of that I am also setting up normal attribuets as well.

+* have color morph attributes
+* use normal attributes so that THREE.FrontSide can be used